catkeeper1/msdemo-documents/src/main/resources/markdown/how_to_write_doc/how_to_write_doc.md

 Overview
 ====================
 This document is an reference about how to write a document in this repository.
-If you are new to this project and you are editing a document, please keep this document openning.
+If you are new to this project and you are editing a document, please keep this document opening.

 Table of content:
 [TOC]